maxencedbe/Cassiopee/README.md

 # Cassiopee Project
-**Evaluation of anonymized databases regarding privacy risks using OSINT (Open Source Intelligence) sources**
+**Evaluation of anonymized databases regarding privacy risks using OSINT (Open Source Intelligence) sources.**

 ## Overview
 This repository contains the final report of the **Cassiopeia project**, carried out between January and June 2025.